 Sometimes a cartridge performs very well but doesn't get much publicity and fails to really catch on with the general hunting and shooting public.
 Sometimes a cartridge gets pushed out of the limelight by a newer cartridge that has a slight edge in performance.
-Either way, all of the cartridges on this list are solid performers but are not nearly as popular as some of the other choices out there.
+Either way, all of the caliber cartridges on this list are solid performers but are not nearly as popular as some of the other choices out there.

 1. .264 Winchester Magnum

-When it was first introduced to the hunting and shooting communities in the late 1950s, the .264 Winchester Magnum was considered to be state of the art and quickly became extremely popular.
-Developed using the .375 H&H Magnum as a parent case, the .264 Winchester was significantly more powerful than the .270 Winchester, yet still would fit in a standard-length rifle.
+When it was first introduced in the late 1950s, the .264 Winchester Magnum was considered state of the art and quickly became extremely popular.
+Developed using the .375 H&H Magnum as a parent case, the .264 Winchester was significantly more powerful than the .270 Winchester rifle cartridges yet would still fit in a standard-length rifle.